puppetlabs/puppetlabs-java/README.markdown

 ####Public classes

-* `java`: This is the module's main class, which installs and manages the Java package.
+* `java`: Installs and manages the Java package.

 ####Private classes

+* `java::config`: Configures the Java alternatives.

 * `java::params`: Builds a hash of jdk/jre packages for all compatible operating systems.

-* `java::config`: Configures the Java alternatives.

-###Parameters:
+####Parameters

-The following parameters are available in the java module:
+The following parameters are available in `java`:

+##### `distribution`
-* `distribution`: The Java distribution to install.
-Can be 'jdk','jre', or, where the platform supports alternative packages, 'sun-jdk', 'sun-jre', 'oracle-jdk', 'oracle-jre'.
-Defaults to 'jdk'.
+Specifies the Java distribution to install.
+Valid options:  'jdk', 'jre', or, where the platform supports alternative packages, 'sun-jdk', 'sun-jre', 'oracle-jdk', 'oracle-jre'.
+Default: 'jdk'.

-* `version`: The version of Java to install, if you want to ensure a particular version.
-By default, the module ensures that Java is present but does not require a specific version.
+#####`java_alternative`
+Specifies the name of the Java alternative to use.
+If you set this parameter, *you must also set the `java_alternative_path`.*
+Valid options: Run command `update-java-alternatives -l` for a list of available choices.
+Default: OS and distribution dependent defaults on *deb systems, undef on others.

+#####`java_alternative_path`
+*Required when `java_alternative` is specified.* Defines the path to the `java` command.
+Valid option: String.
+Default: OS and distribution dependent defaults on *deb systems, undef on others.

+#####`package`
-* `package`: The name of the Java package.
+Specifies the name of the Java package.
 This is configurable in case you want to install a non-standard Java package.
 If not set, the module will install the appropriate package for the `distribution` parameter and target platform.
 If you set `package`, the `distribution` parameter will do nothing.

-* `java_alternative`: The name of the Java alternative to use.
-The command 'update-java-alternatives -l' will show which choices are available.
-If you specify a particular package, you will usually want to specify which Java alternative to use.
-If you set this parameter, you also need to set the `java_alternative_path`.

-* `java_alternative_path`: The path to the 'java' command.
-Since the alternatives system makes it difficult to verify which alternative is actually enabled, this is required to ensure the correct JVM is enabled.
+Valid option: String.
+Default: undef.

+#####`version`
+Sets the version of Java to install, if you want to ensure a particular version.
+Valid options: 'present', 'installed', 'latest', or a string matching `/^[.+_0-9a-zA-Z:-]+$/`.
+Default: 'present'.

 ###Facts